Members' Advisory Council

 The term of office of all MAC members coincides with their term on their respective committee.

-The Members’ Advisory Council will be responsible for –
+The Members’ Advisory Council is responsible for –

 a) Providing advice to the Board on a variety of issues, including but not limited to: